Non Toxic Laundry Detergent

 • is actually non-toxic to you, your family & home.

-Knowing how to choose and swap out self care products that can be harmful to ones that support your body:
+Knowing how to choose and swap toxic products for ones that support your body are Self Care Micro Decisions that:

 • is favorable to your health span

-Your body simply does not have to work as hard when its toxic load is reduced.
+Your cells simply do not have to work as hard when the toxic load is reduced.
+This of course, supports Optimizing Your Body – the 1 GOAL that improves everything in our lives.

 References/Resources for you